mishrasiddhant001/DevOps-Cheatsheets/admin-conf.md

 ---

-# Nginx Configuration for `murmur.admin.tvidservices.com`
+# Nginx Configuration for `admin.com`

-This document provides a detailed explanation of the Nginx configuration for the `murmur.admin.tvidservices.com` server.
-The configuration is designed to serve a web application (likely an admin interface) with PHP support, enforce HTTPS for secure communication, and include access to phpMyAdmin.
+This document provides a detailed explanation of the Nginx configuration server.
+The configuration is designed to serve a web application with PHP support, enforce HTTPS for secure communication, and include access to phpMyAdmin.
 It consists of two `server` blocks: one for redirecting HTTP traffic to HTTPS and another for handling HTTPS requests.

 ---